Eco-Friendly Window Framing Options

 Types of Eco-friendly Window Frame Materials

 There are many options available to property owners when choosing the right window frame material that best suits the climate as well as your budget.
-It’s important to discuss the framing options with the sale person as well as your contractor to ensure the window frame material you select provides energy efficiency.
+It’s important to discuss the framing options with the sale person as well as your contractor to ensure the energy efficient window frame material you select provides the most energy efficiency.
 Some materials may be less expensive but do not offer the best in eco-friendliness as others.

 Here are several examples of some of eco-friendly window frame materials available to you and why they are, or are not, the best choice for energy savings.